 Skip to main content

-If you’re new to gardening or growing plants indoors, it’s likely that you don’t quite have a green thumb yet.
+If you’re new to greenhouse gardening, you may not have a green thumb yet.
 You might have chosen the wrong kind of plants for the season, or you may have watered them too much or too little.
-You might even have over fertilized them.
-In that case, you also may have ended up with a greenhouse full of dead plants.
+You might have even over-fertilized them.
+In that case, you may have also ended up with a greenhouse full of dead plants.

-Here’s the thing: Especially when you’re a beginner, you’ll want to choose hardy greenhouse plants that can survive both you and the winter.
-Thankfully, there are many common greenhouse plants that you can’t kill easily.
-Of course, the kind of plants you choose can depend heavily on where you live and the sort of greenhouse you have, but there are some plants you can grow almost anywhere.
-Let’s take a look at some greenhouse plants that even the worst plant owner will find hard to kill!
+Here’s the thing: Especially when you’re a beginner plant parent, you’ll want to choose hardy greenhouse plants that can survive both you and the winter.
+Thankfully, there are many common greenhouse plants that you can’t easily kill.
+Of course, the kind of plants you choose can heavily depend on where you live and the sort of greenhouse you have, but there are some plants you can grow just about anywhere.
+Let’s take a look at some greenhouse plants that even the most inexperienced plant owner will find hard to kill!

 Planting and growing these plants is really easy — the only tough decision you have to make is how you want to grow them.